Azure/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

         ![](./images/3.png)

 3. After those mandatory fields are populated, turn on **Data flow debug**.
-While that is processing, enter the value of the parameters as shown in the screenshot and table below and then click **Publish** to save the changes.
+While the request to start Data Flow Debug is processing, enter the value of the parameters as shown in the screenshot and table below and then click **Publish** to save the changes.

    **NOTE** Numbers on the right side of the screenshot refer to row numbers in the table, **not** values to use for those fields.